juliuspleunes4/Firebase-Token-Generator/README.md

 Change the SERVICE_ACCOUNT_FILE to the correct destination of the file

 NOTE: Make sure it's the destination including the file!
-Example:
+-Example:
-✅ C:/Users/You/Desktop/FIREBASE-PROJECT-firebase-adminsdk-hhwin-af156ed22p.json
+- ✅ C:/Users/You/Desktop/FIREBASE-PROJECT-firebase-adminsdk-hhwin-af156ed22p.json
-❌ C:/Users/You/Desktop/
+- ❌ C:/Users/You/Desktop/

 ---